return42/sphkerneldoc/linux_src_doc/include/drm/drm_modeset_helper_vtables_h.rst

-    Also beware that neither core nor helpers filter modes before passing them to the driver: While the list of modes that is advertised to userspace is filtered using the connector's ->mode_valid() callback, neither the core nor the helpers do any filtering on modes passed in from userspace when setting a mode.
-It is therefore possible for userspace to pass in a mode that was previously filtered out using ->mode_valid() or add a custom mode that wasn't probed from EDID or similar to begin with.
+    Also beware that neither core nor helpers filter modes before passing them to the driver: While the list of modes that is advertised to userspace is filtered using the connector's
+    \ :c:type:`drm_connector_helper_funcs.mode_valid <drm_connector_helper_funcs>`\  callback, neither the core nor
+    the helpers do any filtering on modes passed in from userspace when setting a mode.
+It is therefore possible for userspace to pass in a mode that was previously filtered out using
+    \ :c:type:`drm_connector_helper_funcs.mode_valid <drm_connector_helper_funcs>`\  or add a custom mode that
+    wasn't probed from EDID or similar to begin with.
 Even though this is an advanced feature and rarely used nowadays, some users rely on being able to specify modes manually so drivers must be prepared to deal with it.
-Specifically this means that all drivers need not only validate modes in ->mode_valid() but also in ->mode_fixup() to make sure invalid modes passed in from userspace are rejected.
+Specifically this means that all drivers need not only validate modes in \ :c:type:`drm_connector.mode_valid <drm_connector>`\  but also in this or in the \ :c:type:`drm_crtc_helper_funcs.mode_fixup <drm_crtc_helper_funcs>`\  callback to make sure invalid modes passed in from userspace are rejected.

     RETURNS: